 Searching for anything on the Web can be rewarding, frustrating, but most of all, time consuming.
 Below are some sites that can help you find images of animals and people for your curated exhibit.
-Most importantly, these sites will give you images that are copyright free, so that you have no ethical or legal concerns about their reuse.
+Most importantly, many these sites will give you images that allow for downloading, so that you have no ethical or legal concerns about their reuse.

 The Associated Press (AP) Images Collection™ captures the greatest events in history and brings them to life through photographs, audio sound bites, graphics and text.
 "The image may be printed for personal, non-commercial use; used in presentations for educational use consistent with the Copyright Act of 1976; but may not be posted on the Web or used in any other form of mass media without express written permission from the copyright holder."
 Citing Images